 Food production is at the same time central to humanity and intimately connected with many of the serious challenges to global climate and ecologies.
 My research interests concern how ideas and practices regarding today's sustainability challenges in food production and natural resource management are negotiated and turned into practice, and in particular how marginalised groups are affected.

 I have a MSc in Biology/Nature conservation from Lund University (2002), a PhD in Rural development studies from the Swedish University of Agricultural Sciences, SLU (2013).
-I became Associate Professor in Rural Development 2018
+I became Associate Professor in Rural Development 2018. since September 2022 I am employed as Senior Lecturer in Environmental Communication

-I am main supervisor to Anna Arvidsson, PhD student in Rural Development, Department of Urban and Rural Development, SLU
+I am main supervisor to Anna Arvidsson, PhD student in Rural Development, and Christoffer Söderlund Kanarp, PhD student in Environmental Communication, both at Department of Urban and Rural Development, SLU

-I am assistant supervisor to Sara Lysholm, PhD student in Clinical Sciences, SLU, and Aphiwe Mkongi, PhD student in Geography at University of Johannesburg.
+I am assistant supervisor to Aphiwe Mkongi, Department of Geography, University of Johannesburg.

 Fischer, K. (2021).
 "Why Africa’s New Green Revolution is failing–Maize as a commodity and anti-commodity in South Africa."
 Geoforum in press.